White Settlement, Texas: Government and infrastructure

-The Naval Air Station Joint Reserve Base Fort Worth has some territory in White Settlement.
+The Naval Air Station Joint Reserve Base Fort Worth and Air Force Plant #4 has territory in White Settlement.
 The United States Postal Service operates the White Settlement Post Office.
 The city is under the jurisdiction of Tarrant County and operates as a Council-Manager government type.

 Education

 The City of White Settlement is served by the White Settlement Independent School District.
 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 The White Settlement Public Library is located in the Municipal Complex.